MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/network-drivers-prior-to-windows-vista.md

 # Network Drivers Prior to Windows Vista

-To access the design guide and reference topics for Windows 2000 and Windows XP network drivers, see [this link].
-Prior to Windows Vista, network drivers used NDIS 5.1, which was superceded in Windows Vista and later by NDIS 6.X.
+To access the design guide and reference topics for Windows 2000 and Windows XP network drivers, see [Network Drivers Prior to Windows Vista](https://msdn.microsoft.com/library/ff562407).

+Network drivers prior to Windows Vista used NDIS 5.1, which was superceded in Windows Vista and later by NDIS 6.X.

 ## Related topics